 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 Lighthouse Community Public Schools has stood as a beacon of academic excellence for Black and Brown students in East Oakland since it's founding in 2002.
 With a commitment to community-centered educational justice, Lighthouse serves over 1,700 TK-12 students and families at its three LEAs, including Lighthouse Charter High School (LCHS).
 LCHS is dedicated to providing quality education to its diverse student body, fostering academic success and empowering students to thrive in their educational journey.
 The LCHS program is designed to support students in getting to and through college with a college-preparation curriculum and crew to provide a sense of belonging and support with socio-emotional issues, and strong family involvement to support students throughout their academic careers.